Developing with rank

 • Use the candidate queryEnv on /dev or /search to see the results.

 • When you're happy with the effect of your changes on the rank tests, you'll need to make the scala used by the API match the JSON used by rank.
-Edit the and/or scala files until pass.
+Edit the images and/or works scala files until the tests pass.

 Mappings and settings